revsys/django-health-check/README.rst

     class MyHealthCheckBackend(BaseHealthCheckBackend):
         def __init__(self):
             super().__init__()

-            # Display name on the endpoint.
-            self.identifier = 'My HealthCheck'

             # A useful description of the health check's purpose, which
             # can be when the status is returned.